NimaB990/Smart-Attendance-system/README.md

 # 🎓 Smart Attendance System

-An intelligent attendance management system that combines **RFID authentication** with **AI-powered face recognition** using Python and OpenCV.
+An intelligent attendance management system that combines **RFID authentication** with **face recognition** using Python and OpenCV.
 The system securely logs attendance in a **cloud database**, prevents proxy attendance, and captures unauthorized attempts.

 ---